-Diabetes is an expensive disease to live with.
-That’s why governments have made some tax credits available to help reduce some of the cost burden to Canadians living with diabetes.
+Managing a chronic condition like diabetes can be expensive.
+That’s why governments have made some tax credits available to help reduce the cost burden for eligible Canadians living with diabetes.

-Some people with diabetes may be eligible for federal and provincial/territorial tax credits.
+Some people with diabetes may benefit from federal and provincial/territorial tax credits.